How to Use Macro to Create Folders from Excel List (3 Methods)

 Notes

-Here, using this comma, we can only create folders inside a parent folder but cannot create any Subfolders inside newly created folders. to create some folders inside newly created folders we need to apply the second method.
+In this method, using this comma, we can create folders inside a Parent folder, but cannot create any Subfolders inside newly created folders.
+To create folders inside newly created folders, apply Method 2 below.

 Read More: How to Create Multiple Folders at Once from Excel

-Suppose, we have a list of Folders and Subfolders like this below.
+Suppose we have a list of Folders and Subfolders like this:

 List of Folders & Subfolders

-Based on this list, we want to create a number of Folders (Parent folders) and multiple subfolders (Child Folders) inside those folders.
-To create those folders and subfolders, you can use the following VBA Code.
+Based on this list, we want to create a number of Folders (Parent folders) and multiple Subfolders (Child Folders) within them.
+We can do this by using the following VBA Code:

 VBA Code For Creating Folders & SubFolders